Photo Tips and Tricks

 Lux works its magic by making your photos more vibrant and bringing out details you couldn't see before.
 Once you've taken a photo or uploaded a saved photo from your phone, just tap the sun symbol in the camera view to turn Lux on.
 If you have the most up-to-date version of the iOS app, use the slider to adjust the contrast and saturation of your photo.

-Instagram photos are now available on the web!
-Web profiles are available at: instagram.com/[username].
+Instagram photos are available on the web at: instagram.com/[username].

 You can also view your photos on third-party sites that have been created using the official Instagram API.
 Here are some sites and apps: